A fairly sensible explanation for fairly sane people

 MUMMING - The BBTWTA started doing street theatre around 1987 at local fetes.

 Mac devised a modern show based on the traditional elements - fights between good & evil, death and resurrection.
 The lines are very largely as reported from tradition but put together so as to make an entertainment, rather than an exibit.
-The second play he put together came with a slot at the end to display the talents of the then recently formed PegLeg Unicorn Clog.
-(NW Step)

 He has become something of a celebrity in his own right.

 In 1998 the "HITE" group from Harlow took an English translation of "Home Land" to the Jirasec Festival in the Czech Republic, with a mummer's play adapted from traditional scripts by Dave Albinson as a sort of sideshow.
 The effect on the local population was interesting. -- One result was that all the shops in Hronov ran out of Becherovka.
 (It's a long story, but true).
 As a number of the group could count themselves BBTWTA members, a pan-Europe Chapter was formed.
 In July 1999, as a result of contacts made at the festival, some of the group visited Goulburn, New South Wales with "The Booty" and the Mummers Play.
-A further international trip in 2004 to Donsdorf, Germany were followed by visits to Freidrichshafen and Salzburg in 2005.

-Freida Spenser - Wassail, general enquiries: (01279) 724224
+Freida Spenser - Wassail, general enquiries: (01279) 724224 - ask for Geoff.

 || The Wassail || The History of Beerfordbury || Mumming explained || The Wanderings ||